 This credit can be used to offset your tax liability if you are 65 or older and/or disabled while meetings certain qualifications.
-If you are 65 or over as of 2021, you may be entitled to an additional $1,300 in standard deductions
+If you are 65 or over as of 2022, you may claim up to an additional $1,750 in standard deductions

 Saver's Tax Credit

 The Saver's Credit may allow you to reduce your income tax for making contributions to a retirement plan

 .
 View the eligibility requirements on the linked page.

 This credit is used to reduce the double tax burden for citizens earning income outside of the United States.
 Additional credit amount may be carried over to your next tax return.

 Designed to help parents with the expenses related to adopting a child under the age of 18.
 Additional credit amount may be carried over to your next tax return.
 See information on claiming dependents and taxes